Kundanikapradhan/oncogenic_compound_classifier/README.md

-# ONCOGENIC COMPOUNDS CLASSIFER USING DL AND OCR
+# ONCOGENIC COMPOUNDS CLASSIFER USING NLP AND OCR

-This project focuses on identifying cancer-causing ingredients in consumer products using a Fully Connected Neural Network (FCNN).
+This project focuses on identifying cancer-causing ingredients in consumer products using (NLP).
 It leverages Optical Character Recognition (OCR) technology to extract ingredient lists directly from product labels.

 # Objectives:
 * Use OCR technology to capture and digitize ingredient information from product packaging.